disharathore/YuvaKhel-App/README.md

-YuvaKhel Fitness App 🏃‍♀️
+YuvaKhel Fitness App 🏃‍♀️\n
 A new Flutter-based mobile application aimed at empowering youth and discovering champions in sports and fitness.
 This repository contains the source code for the YuvaKhel app.

-✨ About the Project
+✨ About the Project\n
 "YuvaKhel" is designed to help users track their fitness journey, push their limits, and record their personal bests.
 The app starts with a clean and motivating user interface to get users started on their path to becoming a champion.